cse-labs/dapr-in-codespaces/README.md

 For ideas, feature requests, and discussions, please use GitHub issues so we can collaborate and follow up.

 This Codespace is tested with `zsh` and `oh-my-zsh` - it "should" work with bash but hasn't been fully tested.
-For the HoL, please use zsh to avoid any issues.

-You can run the `dev container` locally and you can also connect to the Codespace with a local version of VS Code.

-Please experiment and add any issues to the GitHub Discussion.
-We LOVE PRs!
+Please experiment and add any issues to the GitHub Issues.

 The motivation for creating and using Codespaces is highlighted by this [GitHub Blog Post](https://github.blog/2021-08-11-githubs-engineering-team-moved-codespaces/).
 "It eliminated the fragility and single-track model of local development environments, but it also gave us a powerful new point of leverage for improving GitHub’s developer experience."